wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 ## Making employers provide safe work environments:

 Employers are expected to provide work places which demonstrate a **good faith** effort to ensure that any hazards which may reasonably arise from the nature/configuration of the particular environment/equipment/tools/supplies provided by the employer are ameliorated.
 Employers may demonstrate such good faith efforts by providing, for each of the hazards occasioned by the particular nature/configuration of the environment/equipment/tools/supplies, a method of using the environment/equipment/tools/supplies which:

-- Basically the same as NAHA.
+- When diligently followed/deployed by the employees ameliorates the hazard.
+- Is resourced by the employer sufficiently so as to make it practical for the employees to follow/deploy.
+- Can readily be demonstrated by the employer to be maintained in an operational state or on standby, ready to be deployed in a timely manner, depending on the type of hazard under consideration.

 ### Cause of action: "Unameliorated Hazard":